 This 450-acre hillside vineyard has been part of La Rochelle’s portfolio for several years.
 Managed by Sam Balderas (who was a winemaker at Mirassou Vineyards) and owned by the Talbott family, we have gotten consistently beautiful fruit from one of the more northerly-located vineyards in the appellation.
 Block A, planted to the Martini clone, is located at the upper edge of the vineyard 448 feet above sea level, 108 miles south of the Winery.
 Block A, like Garys’ Vineyard, is planted on Arroyo Seco gravelly loam soil, which allows for excellent root penetration and enables vines to pick up subsoil minerals that increase flavor complexity.
 One of the older sites in our portfolio, Sleepy Hollow was planted on its own roots more than 30 years ago.

 Named for a gentleman who received a Mexican land grant of over 8,900 acres of Monterey County land in exchange for a “loan of 40 horses, 50 head of cattle, 4 oxen and some sheep,” this vineyard was planted to Pinot Noir, Chardonnay, and Syrah by the Franscioni/Pisoni partnership in 2007.
 These world-class growers and wine-producers planted Pisoni clone Pinot Noir on an alluvial fan adjacent to Garys’ Vineyard; La Rochelle receives about 2 tons of fruit.
 Our first vintage of Soberanes fruit was 2010.
-This wine is part of our “Grand Cru Collection.”
+This wine is part of our “Reserve Collection.”

 A couple of miles further north and very close to Garys’ and Rosella’s vineyards, is another new site in 2009: Tondre Grapefield.
-Managed by Joe Allarid, this site’s reputation for producing top-quality fruit is growing rapidly.
-We purchased a couple of tons of two different Dijon clones including one we have never used before but which has great potential…943.
+Managed by Joe Allarid, this site’s reputation for producing top-quality fruit is growing

 The first vintage of fruit from White Sage Vineyard, owned by sixth generation Mirassou family-member— Mark Mirassou— came into the winery in 2009.
 Mark’s vineyard is planted exclusively to Pinot Noir and is located just south of Hahn winery on River road just south of the center of the appellation.
 Dramatically narrow and tucked into a small valley cleaving the lower hillsides of the Highlands, White Sage Vineyard provided Dijon and classic clones to us.